 After 1st grade, my parents decided to move me from an International school to a local Japanese school, without any knowledge of how to speak Japanese.

 At my Japanese school, whenever we had English class the teachers would rely on me to translate, as our native English teachers could not speak Japanese.
 Whenever the teacher did not know how to say something, they would tell me in English and I would translate in Japanese to my class, almost like a teacher’s assistant.
-English was one of my favorite subjects in school because other than having an advantage to speak fluently, I was able to build a bridge between my peers and teachers where they could communicate freely.
+English was one of my favorite subjects in school because other than having the advantage to understand fluently, I was able to build a bridge between my peers and teachers where they could communicate freely.

 As a multilingual, I have had the opportunity to engage and express myself with many people in different ways to build strong relationships and become more flexible when communicating.
 I am grateful that I have fluency in these languages, and am interested in learning even more to have an even broader perspective of different cultures.